 Be very careful, breast milk goes bad after 9 months even if you put it straight away in the freezer once pumped.

-I remember, that I wanted to donate it but when I decided that I realized that it was over 9 months so I ended up throwing it away.
+I remember, that I wanted to give it away but when I decided that I realized that it was over 9 months so I ended up throwing it away.

 I felt really sorry for it!
 So, if that’s the case for you, consider donating!